North Korea Soldier Wakes Up: Defector Has Hepatitis And Pneumonia, Requests South Korean Music

 As of this writing, it is not clear when officials plan to debrief the North Korean soldier about his defection and about his life in North Korea.

-[Featured Image by Ahn Young-joon, File/AP]
+[Featured Image by Ahn Young-joon/File/AP Images]